openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 * Discussion community TAs have the same options for working with discussions as moderators.
-Posts made by community TAs are marked as "By: Community TA" in the list of posts.
+Posts made by community TAs are marked as "By: Community TA" in the list of posts on the **Discussion** page.
 Responses and comments made by community TAs have a colored "Community TA" banner.
 This role is often given to students.

 * Discussion admins have the same options for working with discussions as moderators, and their posts, responses, and comments have the same "Staff"